South Carolina Republican Party: Emergence of the Southern Strategy

+21st-century rise to dominance

+The Party held its first presidential preference primary for the 1980 presidential election, allowing voters to directly choose who the state's delegates would support at the national convention.
+In an effort to court Democratic voters disgruntled with the leftward shift of the national Democratic party, the primary was made open to all voters.
+By the 1990s, the Party had firm control over the governorship, except in 1998 when incumbent Republican David Beasley lost re-election, partly due to his opposition to gambling in the state.
+The Federal Election Commission fined the Party $60,000 for violations connected to its funding of Beasley's re-election campaign.
+Republicans retook the governorship in 2004, and have held it ever since.

+Shortly after the turn of the century, the Party solidified its control over the state's government and congressional delegation.
+Republicans first gained a majority in the state Senate in 2002, and have maintained it ever since.
+Even still, elections in 2002 were close, and the Party worked closely with the Bush Adminisration to increase GOP support in that year's races.

+Some scholars and journalists argue the rise in migration from northern states in the 1990s and the 2000s led to slight moderation among the state's Republicans, particularly on issues like environmental conservation along the state's coast and gun control.

 In 2010, Republican Mick Mulvaney was elected as the representative of South Carolina's 5th congressional district, the first Republican to represent that district since Robert Smalls, the party's co-founder, last held the seat in 1883.
-The election of Mulvaney was the first break in 100+ years of Democratic control in the State Legislature.

-Also in 2010, Republican Nikki Haley was elected the first female Governor of South Carolina and the second Indian-American, after fellow Republican Bobby Jindal, to serve as a governor in the United States.
+The election of Mulvaney was the first break in 100+ years of Democratic control of the state's congressional delegation.
+Also in 2010, Republican Nikki Haley was elected the first female governor of South Carolina and the second Indian-American, after fellow Republican Bobby Jindal, to serve as a governor in the United States.

-South Carolina's January 21, 2012 Republican Presidential Preference Primary was the party's then-largest ever, drawing more than 600,000 voters.
+South Carolina's 2012 Republican Presidential Preference Primary was the party's then-largest ever, drawing more than 600,000 voters.
 Newt Gingrich won the race with 40.4% of the vote.
 The highly contested election set multiple state records for a presidential primary cycle; candidates held five presidential debates and spent $13.2 million in television ads.
-Governor Haley, mentioned above, appointed Republic Tim Scott to the U.S. Senate.
+Governor Haley appointed Republic Tim Scott to the U.S. Senate.
 Scott is the first African-American senator from South Carolina and the first from the South since 1881.

-The state's February 20, 2016 Republican Presidential Preference Primary saw a new turnout record of over 740,000 voters.
-Donald Trump won the primary with 32.5% of the vote.

-As President Donald Trump faced no significant primary opposition, the SCGOP cancelled the 2020 Republican Presidential Preference Primary.